1966 24 Hours of Le Mans: Practice

 There were also two significant dramas in practice.
 The biggest news was the walkout of Ferrari's lead driver John Surtees.
 He and team manager Eugenio Dragoni had decided that he, as the fastest Ferrari driver and driving with Mike Parkes, would act as the hare to bait and break the Fords.
 He was also still recovering from a big accident the previous year and would hand over to Scarfiotti if he got overly tired.
-Yet during raceweek, with news that new FIAT chairman Gianni Agnelli would be at the race, Dragoni changed the plan, putting Scarfiotti (Agnelli's nephew) in first.
+Yet during raceweek, with news that new FIAT chairman Gianni Agnelli would be at the race, Dragoni changed the plan, putting Agnelli's nephew Scarfiotti in first, a case of nepotism.
 Surtees was furious and stormed off to Maranello to argue his case with Enzo Ferrari.
 Not listened to, Surtees, Ferrari's 1964 F1 World Champion, quit the team.

-The second incident was more serious – Dick Thompson in the Alan Mann Ford Mk II collided with Dick Holqvist who was going far slower in the Scuderia Bear Ford GT40 and pulled right in front of him at Maison Blanche.
+The second incident was more serious – Dick Thompson in the Alan Mann Ford Mk II collided with Dick Holqvist who was going far slower in the Scuderia Bear Ford GT40 Mk.I and pulled right in front of him at Maison Blanche.
 Holqvist spun off with heavy damage, while Thompson was able to get back to the pits.
 While repairing the damage, officials told the team that they were disqualified for Thompson leaving the scene of a major accident.
 Thompson was adamant he had advised pit officials, and in the hearing Ford's director of racing Leo Beebe threatened to withdraw all Fords.
 He was supported by Huschke von Hanstein who was prepared to withdraw the Porsche team as well.
 In the end, the car was reinstated though Thompson was banned.
-This still posed a problem for Ford as they were lacking spare drivers, with injuries with A. J. Foyt, Jackie Stewart and Lloyd Ruby.
-In the end Australian Brian Muir, who was in England was flown over to France.
-He did his two laps, his first ever at Le Mans on raceday morning to qualify.
+This still posed a problem for Ford as they were lacking spare drivers for their fleet of entries, with injuries to A. J. Foyt (fire crash at June 1966 Milwaukee Mile), Jackie Stewart (crashed at the 1966 Belgian Grand Prix) and Lloyd Ruby (spinal injuries in a plane crash).
+In the end Australian Brian Muir, who was in England, was flown over to France.
+He did his two laps, his first ever at Le Mans, on raceday morning to qualify.